Exploring the feminine and masculine impulses of Godde

 Godde is both deeply personal and deeply reclusive.
 Godde is mystery.
 Godde is so much hidden and yet willing to be explored.
 Her feminine nature is like that, sometimes reclusive, sometimes encountered in love.

-Sometimes when I dream of Godde she is so feminine and lovely.
-Sometimes when I pray to Godde she shows attributes that are so much more associated with femininity, like prettiness and delight in pretty things and tender mother-like love or sister-like laughter.
+Sometimes when I encounter Godde she is so feminine and lovely.
+Sometimes when I pray to Godde she shows attributes that are so much more associated with femininity, like tender mother-like love or sister-like laughter, and brave ferocious womanhood.
 Sometimes I have really great times with my christian goddess - honestly.
 I love those times.

 And then sometimes I encounter Godde as such a strong and masculine, ardent Godde.
+And of course, I think of Jesus.
 I just find so many dimensions to Godde.

-Of course, I'm using stereotypes and gender can't be characterised like that - men can know prettiness too - and women can be ardent.
-But the loveliness of Godde is far, far more than the masculine identity we so often assume.
+Of course, I'm using stereotypes and gender can't be characterised like that - men can know prettiness and tenderness - and women can be ardent.
+But the loveliness of Godde is far, far more than the solely masculine identity we so often assume through habit, or are taught.

 My plea for patience and understanding